SamueleFacenda/infiniteZoomProcessing/README.md

 ### P.S.

 My pc is not powerful, the lag in the videos is caused by the fact that intellij, processing running and the video recording are too much for my poor surface pro:smile:!

+### P.P.S.

+The version of the campfire used in the video was not fully optimized, the last one is better and less laggy(the rain splashes are stored shapes and not new drawings)